jtanadi/design2020-api/data/works/02-nvmm/index.md

 ---
-title: "National Veterans Memorial and Museum"
+title: National Veterans Memorial and Museum
-short: "The National Veterans Memorial and Museum—officially designated by the federal government as a national museum—honors veterans past and present who have served the nation and recognizes those who have answered the call of duty throughout America’s history."
+short: The National Veterans Memorial and Museum—officially designated by the federal government as a national museum—honors veterans past and present who have served the nation and recognizes those who have answered the call of duty throughout America’s history.
-tags: "RAA, Exhibition"
+tags: RAA, Exhibition Design, Design System
 ---

 The Museum is the first dedicated to the veteran’s experience, and is a place to celebrate and honor the service and sacrifice of all veterans from the Revolutionary War to the present.